sinjinablueshirt/reverb_backend/context/design/concepts/Comment/testing.md/steps/response.c4fd2687.md

     await client.close();
   });

-  // Scenario: Add multiple comments from the same user to the same resource.
-  // This demonstrates that multiple comments are distinct even if from the same user. await test.step("4.
-Scenario: Multiple comments from the same user on the same resource", async () => {
+  // Scenario: Add multiple comments from the same user to the same resource, and test removeComment error cases. await test.step("4.
+Scenario: Multiple comments from the same user on the same resource and removeComment error cases", async () => {
     [db, client] = await testDb();
     concept = new CommentConcept(db);